ColdTrick/opensearch/README.md

 The plugin settings allow you to configure the following:

- - Hosts: 1 or more hosts need to be configured (full URL + optional portnumber).
+ - Hosts: 1 or more hosts need to be configured (full URL + optional port number).
 You can provide more hosts comma seperated.
  - Index: Name of the index used for indexing Elgg data and search queries
  - Search alias (optional): Name of the alias to use in search queries, this allows for easy searching across multiple indices